jpoehls/zduck.com/_posts/2013/2013-02-12-using-enum-flags-to-model-user-roles-in-csharp-and-sql.md

 ---
-title: Using enum flags to model user roles in C# and SQL
+title: Using enum flags to model user roles in C#, SQL, and Go
 layout: post
-categories: c# sql
+categories: c# sql golang
 description: "Using an enum flags property to hold users' roles is just one trick I've learned from @SeiginoRaikou, one of my co-geniuses at InterWorks."
 ---